fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12a.md

 root@b8548b9faec3:/#
 ```

 Let's edit the index.js and add something to execute.
-We are just missing the tools to edit the file with.
+We are just missing the tools to edit the file.
 Nano will be a good text editor for now.
-Google should give us the install instructions.
-We will just omit using sudo since we are already root.
+I found the install instructions from Google.
+We will omit using sudo since we are already root.

 ```
 root@b8548b9faec3:/# apt-get update